trntv/apis-list/apis/cloudinary/cloudinary.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/cloudinary/logo_256x256.png" alt="Cloudinary Logo"/>
 </p>
 API for image and video storage and manipulation - free for up to 75,000 images and 7,500 manipulations per month, good documentation, it can also manipulate GIFs and PDFs.
-Search for Developer and DAM how-to info, find out What&#x27;s New, learn about our Framework SDKs, Add-ons, and Integrations, watch video tutorials, and more
+Search for Developer and DAM how-to info, find out What's New, learn about our Framework SDKs, Add-ons, and Integrations, watch video tutorials, and more

 ##  🔗 Links
 **Docs / Website**: http://cloudinary.com/documentation